 - having poor blood flow or swelling in the legs

-- having another type of eczema or dermatitis
+- having another type of eczema

-To help control your nummular eczema, avoid:
+To help control your nummular eczema, you should avoid:

-- wool and other irritants that trigger your symptoms
+- wool and other irritants that may trigger your symptoms

-- excessive bathing and hot water because it dries out the skin
+- excessive bathing and hot water

 - using harsh soaps

 - stressful situations